 At Relative Insight, we are insatiably curious about words.
 So, naturally the Wordle craze has proved a huge hit amongst our team.
 However, we wanted to learn how different audiences are discussing the Wordle trend and find out why exactly it’s so popular.
 To do this, we pulled tweets mentioning Wordle from the UK, Canada and the US.
 We then compared these tweets side-by-side to reveal unique information about each audience.

-Brands use Relative Insight to find meaningful demographic insights in their social data.
-Through comparative text analysis, the platform exposes differences in language revealing the topics, words, phrases, grammar and emotion unique to a textual data set – or in this case, a particular audience.
+Brands use Relative Insight to find meaningful demographic insights on Twitter and other social platforms.
+Through comparative text analytics, the platform exposes differences in language revealing the topics, words, phrases, grammar and emotion unique to a textual data set – or in this case, a particular audience.
 Here’s what we found…

 It seems that Brits also have a bee in their collective bonnets about the spellings of daily words.
 Players note that Wordle is formatted in American English, which has confused British audiences and left them outraged.
 British players feel hard done by, echoing the age-old debate that British English is the “correct version” of the written language.
 This is an important demographic insight that could be used to adapt the current instructions of the game, giving British players clarification.